hadily/bezbez-app/README.md

 3. **Back to the Django Project:**
    - After configuring MySQL, return to your Django project directory.
-   - Run Django's `python manage.py makemigrations` command to create migrations based on the changes you've made to your models.
+   - Run Django's `$ python manage.py makemigrations` command to create migrations based on the changes you've made to your models.
-   - Apply the migrations to the database using `python manage.py migrate`.
+   - Apply the migrations to the database using `$ python manage.py migrate`.
-   - Finally, start the Django development server with `python manage.py runserver`.
+   - Finally, start the Django development server with `$ python manage.py runserver`.